egor-tensin/windows7-drivers/um/README.md

 Create the build files using CMake and build the project using Visual Studio.

-* **Customization.**
-The runtime libraries are linked statically by default (when this project is the root CMake project).
+The runtime libraries are linked statically by default.
-You can link the runtime dynamically by passing `-D USE_STATIC_RUNTIME=OFF` to `cmake`.
+You can link the runtime dynamically by passing `-D CC_STATIC_RUNTIME=OFF` to `cmake`.
-* **Example.**
-In the example below, the project directory is "C:\workspace\personal\windows7-drivers\um" and Visual Studio 2013 is used, targeting x86.

-      > cmake -G "Visual Studio 12 2013" C:\workspace\personal\windows7-drivers\um
-      ...

-      > cmake --build . --config release -- /m
-      ...